 Everyone knows that men normally produce high levels of testosterone while women don't.
 It is not just about one compound.
 The presence of this hormone causes many other things.
 The production of various proteins is affected by the presence or the absence of testosterone.
 The details of this reaction of protein production on the testosterone concentration are encoded in our genes.
 They are encoded in the DNA code of males as well as females.
 Each of us - or at least each of us with XY - carries a DNA code that effectively describes both programs - how a girl can be created and live, and how a boy can be created and live.
 Parts of this DNA code or a program if you wish remain passive but they are still there.

 It is analogous to a printer that can also act as a copying machine or a fax.
 Such a printer also has many lines of its code that are only used if the device is used as a fax, and other routines that are only activated when it becomes a copying machine.

 The women in research are very different from "generic" women and of course, they think just like the men - and sometimes they think even more technically than their male colleagues.
 Of course you could be given many examples.
 In this sense, women after the graduate school - plus many women in the graduate school - fail to confirm any of the general observations above because they have been selected by a very selective filter.

 For example, the second problem - the foundational questions of quantum mechanics - have not been among the big open questions in physics for 25 if not 80 years.
 But these "critical" questions are rarely asked in female physics.
-Instead, Sabine offers us cute two-dimensional icons of animals to memorize these "big five questions" as proposed by the author of book, together with far-reaching statements such as
+Instead, the female writer offers us cute two-dimensional icons of animals to memorize these "big five questions" as proposed by the author of book, together with far-reaching statements such as

 - We are scientists.
 We should not loose [sic] the big five out of sight because we are searching for big foot's footprints in the landscape.